TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 9/Romans 9.10.md

 ---

-And not only so; but Rebecca also having conceived by one, [even] by our father Isaac--
+Not only so, but Rebecca also conceived by one, by our father Isaac.